pengqun/awesome-documentation/README.md

 - [Write the Docs](https://www.writethedocs.org/) - A global community of people who care about documentation.
 - [The Good Docs Project](https://gitlab.com/tgdp) - Educates and empowers people to create high-quality documentation.

+### Examples

+- [Beautiful Docs](https://github.com/matheusfelipeog/beautiful-docs.git) - Pointers to useful, well-written, and otherwise beautiful documentation.
+- [Awesome Open Source Documents](https://github.com/44bits/awesome-opensource-documents) - A curated list of awesome open source or open source licensed documents, guides, books.

+### Formats

+- Converters
+  - [Pandoc](https://pandoc.org/) - A universal document converter, which can convert files from one markup format into another.
+- [Markdown](https://www.wikiwand.com/en/Markdown) - A lightweight markup language for creating formatted text using a plain-text editor.
+  - [MarkText](https://github.com/marktext/marktext) - A simple and elegant markdown editor, available for Linux, macOS and Windows.
+  - [Glow](https://github.com/charmbracelet/glow) - A terminal based markdown reader, which can be used to read documentation directly on the command line.
+- [AsciiDoc](https://asciidoc.org) - A plain text markup language for writing technical content.
+  - [Asciidoctor](https://github.com/asciidoctor/asciidoctor) - A fast, open source, Ruby-based text processor for parsing AsciiDoc and converting it to output formats such as HTML 5, DocBook 5, manual pages, PDF, EPUB 3, and other formats.
+  - [Antora](https://gitlab.com/antora/antora) - A modular documentation site generator that helps you organize and publish content written in AsciiDoc to the web.
+- [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) - The default plaintext markup language used by Sphinx.
+- [DocBook](https://docbook.org/) - An XML schema for writing books and manuals about technical subjects.
+- [LaTeX](https://www.latex-project.org/) - A document preparation system.

 ### Guidelines

 - [Style Guides](https://www.writethedocs.org/guide/writing/style-guides/) - Collections of style guides from Write the Docs community.